-While using Eventing Functions or Handlers, the following terminologies are used.
+While using Eventing Service, the following terminologies are used.

 The OnUpdate handler gets called when a document is created or modified.
 Two major limitations exist.
 First, if a document is modified several times in a short duration, the calls may be coalesced into a single event due to deduplication.
 Second, it is not possible to discern between Create and Update operations.

 doc, the document, and

 meta, additional data containing useful information such as the document’s id, CAS, expiration, and datatype ("json" or "binary").

 |Unless the Language compatibility in the settings of the Function is at least 6.6.2 binary documents will be suppressed.|